Richmond’s Local Outbreak Management Plan

-The Council published its Local Outbreak Prevention and Control Plan (pdf, 2.3 MB) which explains how we will support all of our residents, communities and businesses to understand and follow public health advice to prevent and control the spread of coronavirus.
+Our Local Outbreak Management Plan (pdf, 2.3 MB) explains how we will support all of our residents, communities and businesses to understand and follow public health advice to prevent and control the spread of coronavirus.
 This includes advice to have a test if you develop symptoms and if you test positive for COVID-19, to help trace people who you have been in contact with via NHS Test and Trace so that they can then self-isolate and help prevent further spread of infection.

 The Plan also explains our role in working with local and national partners to investigate, manage and control local outbreaks to keep Richmond upon Thames safe.